 Addiction has a major physical component, but it’s also tied to your mental and emotional wellbeing.
 That’s why mental health treatment is a crucial part of any good addiction rehab program.

-Mental illness and unmet emotional needs are a huge trigger behind many substance abuse problems.
+Mental illness and unmet emotional needs are huge triggers behind many substance abuse problems.
 Likewise, using drugs and alcohol can have a huge negative impact and make existing mental health problems worse.

 This vicious cycle makes it hard to break free from the grasp of substance abuse.
 With the right help from licensed mental health professionals, though, you can escape and end up stronger.